Jupemon/video-requester/README.md

 - NodeJS server
+    - Verify google auth tokens
-    - Fetch youtube account data.
+    - Fetch google account data.
     - Initializes an account on the database.
     - Serve account data from the database.
     - Serve a list of custom video requests from the database.